matthewglasenapp/hla_resolve/docs/technical_reference.md

 ### 5.1 Reference Data

-Reference data are derived from the [IPD-IMGT/HLA](https://www.ebi.ac.uk/ipd/imgt/hla/) database.
+Reference data are derived from the [IPD-IMGT/HLA](https://www.ebi.ac.uk/ipd/imgt/hla/) database, pinned to release 3.64.0 so that calls are reproducible across installs.

 The XML reference file (`hla.xml`) is parsed to extract:
 - Allele nucleotide sequences